Nagatoro, a tiny town set deep in the mountains of western Saitama

 Iwadatami Rocks and Nagatoro Gorge

-To each side of the river are tall pine trees and unique rock formations.
-One place to stop is Iwadatami Rocks, a famous rock formation that serves as a platform to jump into the river.
-You'll also see the rugged beauty of Nagatoro Gorge, which is home to numerous swimming holes.
+To each side of the river are tall pine trees and unique rock formations including the Iwadatami Rocks.
+You can also enjoy the rugged beauty of Nagatoro Gorge.

 Places to go near Nagatoro